Chinnor: Amenities

 Chinnor village currently has three public houses: The Crown, The Red Lion and The Wheatsheaf.
 Former pubs include the Bird in Hand (closed 2000), the Royal Oak (closed 2011), the Kings Head (closed 2012) and the Black Boy (closed 2013).
 About 1+1/2 mi south of the village at Spriggs Alley in the Chilterns is the Sir Charles Napier Inn gastropub.
 Chinnor has a public library, a village hall and a Women's Institute.

 Sport

 Chinnor has several sports clubs.
-The rugby union club, Chinnor R.F.C., is based in Thame and is currently in National League 1, the third tier of the English rugby union structure.
+The rugby union club, Chinnor R.F.C., is based in Thame and is currently in the RFU Championship, the second tier of the English rugby union structure.
 Chinnor F.C. is a non-League football club that plays in Hellenic Football League Division One East and plays its home games at Station Road Playing Fields.
-The village has a cricket club, which used to play in Oxfordshire Cricket Association League Division 9.
-However, as of 2018, the club's status is uncertain.
+The village has a cricket club, which plays in the Cherwell Cricket League.